SatharakaNilmantha/BookMyDoctor/README.md

 ## 🌟 Overview

 **BOOKMYDOCTOR MEDICAL CENTER** is a smart and scalable Appointment Management System designed and developed from scratch to digitize key hospital workflows.
-This full-stack solution provides a modern, role-based interface for **Admins** and **Patients**.
+This full-stack solution provides a modern, role-based interface for **Admins** and **Patients**, and features an AI-powered **chatbot** to enhance the patient experience by helping them find doctor details, specialties, and booking guidance through real-time chat.

-> Core features include appointment scheduling, SMS-based notifications using **Twilio**, role-based dashboards, secure user authentication with **bcrypt**, profile image handling, and administrative control over hospital staff.
+> Core features include appointment scheduling, chatbot-based interaction, SMS-based notifications using **Twilio**, role-based dashboards, secure user authentication with **bcrypt**, profile image handling, and administrative control over hospital staff.

 ---